Forensic Accounting and Fraud Examination Coursera Quiz Answers

 Q5.
 Please identify the most correct statement with respect to fraud victims:

-• Small businesses and particularly small charities and not-for-profits, in many cases, cannot afford to become victims of fraud.
+Small businesses particularly small charities and not-for-profits, in many cases, cannot afford to become victims of fraud.

 Q6.
 As legitimate compensation increases, the losses associated with perpetrators generally rise.
 This relationship is most likely because a perpetrator frequently: